476th Fighter Group: Air Defense

 The group was reconstituted again as the 476th Fighter Group (Air Defense) and activated on 8 February 1957 as part of Air Defense Command.
 The group was involved in activation of Glasgow AFB, Montana, but did not operate as a separate unit until 9 March 1959.
 On 2 July the 13th Fighter-Interceptor Squadron moved to Glasgow from Sioux City Municipal Airport and began to work up with McDonnell F-101 Voodoo interceptors.
 The group remained involved with training air defense crews until it was inactivated on 1 April 1960.
 On that day Strategic Air Command assumed control of Glasgow and the personnel and equipment of the 476th Group and its support units were transferred to SAC to organize the 4141st Combat Support Group and the 476th units were inactivated.
 The 13th FIS was reassigned directly to the 29th Air Division.

 SAC had organized the 4141st Strategic Wing at Glasgow in the fall of 1958 as a tenant unit.
 As it became apparent that the SAC mission would be the predominant one at Glasgow, the base was transferred to SAC and the ADC units there became tenants.

 Air Force Reserve

-The group stood up as an AFRC associate unit equipped with A-10 Thunderbolt IIs and linked to the 23d Fighter Group in July 2009.
+The group stood up as an Air Force Reserve Command associate unit equipped with A-10 Thunderbolt IIs and linked to the 23d Fighter Group in July 2009.